CloudVE/cloudbridge/docs/getting_started.rst

 Create a security group
 -----------------------
 Next, we need to create a security group and add a rule to allow ssh access.
+A security group needs to be associated with a private network, so we'll also need to fetch it.

 .. code-block:: python

+    provider.network.list()  # Find a desired network ID net = provider.network.get('desired network ID')
     sg = provider.security.security_groups.create(
         'cloudbridge_intro', 'A security group used by CloudBridge', net.id) sg.add_rule('tcp', 22, 22, '0.0.0.0/0')